carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

    combination including none.
-3. Scratch Wavefront Offset is set by SPI in a per wavefront basis which is why its value cannot be included with the flat scratch init value which is per queue.
+3. Scratch Wavefront Offset is set by SPI in a per wavefront basis which is why its value cannot be included with the flat scratch init value which is per queue (see :ref:`amdgpu-amdhsa-kernel-prolog-flat-scratch`).
 4. The VGPRs are set by SPI which only supports specifying either (X), (X, Y) or (X, Y, Z).

-See :ref:`amdgpu-amdhsa-kernel-prolog-flat-scratch` for Flat Scratch register pair initialization.
+5. Flat Scratch register pair initialization is described in :ref:`amdgpu-amdhsa-kernel-prolog-flat-scratch`.

 The global segment can be accessed either using buffer instructions (GFX6 which has V# 64-bit address support), flat instructions (GFX7-GFX10), or global